Drugs change the writing of neurotransmitters in your brain, which can lead to aggression or mood swings.

-Can drugs make us angry?
-You guessed right!
-While alcohol is a beverage, it has the damaging effects of pills and drugs, which is why we are also highlighting this on our list.
+While alcohol is a beverage, it has the damaging effects of pills and drugs, which is why we highlight this on our list.

 For example, a change in plans could set off an alcohol-dependent person’s aggression because they were not ready for the unexpected delay in something happening or receiving something.